westernquantumclub/qiskit-intro/README.md

 # qiskit-intro-qaoa
-Intro to the Quantum Approximate Optimization Algorithm (QAOA) using IBM Qiskit
+Intro to using IBM's Qiskit with the Quantum Approximate Optimization Algorithm (QAOA).